keijiro/NoiseBall3/README.md

 - `DrawProcedural` - Executed via an intermediate renderer that supports the standard lighting/shadowing features.

-Now `DrawProcedural` is the handiest way to draw procedural objects with enabling the standard lighting model.
+It can be said that `DrawProcedural` is the handiest way to draw procedural objects with enabling the standard lighting model and the post processing effects.